stenglein-lab/2017_GDW/exercises/variant_exercise.md

 We will:

 - download the files we need
-- make
+- make a bowtie index from the viral genome (reference) sequence
+- map reads to the reference sequence using bowtie2
+- use lofreq to call variants
+- inspect variants in vcf output file and in Geneious

 ### Download files needed for exercise from github

+First, we need to download some files.

-Open a terminal and change directory to a directory of your choosing
+Open the terminal and change directory to a directory of your choosing or stay where you are.

 The files for this exercise are in the GitHub repository.
 You can download them using this command: